HTML5 provides a standard for playing audio files.

 Note: Internet Explorer 8 and earlier versions, do not support the <audio> element.

-To play an audio file in HTML5, this is all you need:
+To play an audio file in HTML, use the <audio> element:

 <source src="horse.ogg" type="audio/ogg">